 How to Create a Depreciation Schedule Template

-Creating a depreciation schedule template involves a systematic approach that allows for the allocation of the cost of an asset over its useful life.
+Formulating a depreciation schedule template involves a logical sequence to enable allocating the cost of a given asset over the useful life it is expected to have.
 To construct this template:

-3. Structure the Template: Organize your Excel spreadsheet to include columns for Date, Asset Name, Cost, Accumulated Depreciation, Annual Depreciation Expense, and Net Book Value.
+- Structure the Template: To accommodate this new concept, arrange your Excel in the following manners; Date, Asset Name, Cost, Accumulated Depreciation, Annual Depreciation Expense, and Net Book Value.